Simonds d'Ewes: Early life

-Simonds d'Ewes was born on 18 December 1602 in Milden, Suffolk, the eldest son of Paul d'Ewes, one of the Six Clerks in Chancery, and his first wife Cecelia, daughter and heiress of Sir Richard Simonds of Coxden, Dorsetshire.
+Simonds d'Ewes was born on 18 December 1602 at Coaxdon Hall, Dorset (now in All Saints, Devon), the eldest son of Paul d'Ewes, of Milden, Suffolk, one of the Six Clerks in Chancery, and his first wife Cecelia, daughter and heiress of Sir Richard Simonds of Coaxden.
 His father's family came originally from Gelderland: Simonds' great-grandfather emigrated to England about 1510.
 He inherited a fortune from his maternal grandfather while still young; his other grandfather, Gerard d'Ewes, of Gaynes, Upminster, Essex, who married Grace Hynde, was a printer.

 After his mother's death in 1618, his father remarried the widowed Elizabeth Isham, Lady Denton, who was only a few years older than her stepson: Simonds approved of the marriage and may have played a part in arranging it.
 His relations with his father, a difficult and quarrelsome man, were never good.
 After some early private teaching, including time at the school of Henry Reynolds (father of Bathsua Makin, who impressed d'Ewes much more), he was sent to the grammar school at Bury St Edmunds.
 At Bury St Edmunds, he wrote 2,850 verses of poetry in Greek and Latin.

 D'Ewes then went to St John's College, Cambridge, and studied under Richard Holdsworth.
 At St John's, he was exposed to and influenced by a strong college tradition of Puritanism.

 He was admitted to the Middle Temple in 1611, and in 1623 was called to the Bar.
 Being independently wealthy, he did not pursue a legal career, preferring instead to follow up antiquarian interests, which took him to the records in the Tower of London.
 He met Sir Robert Cotton, who introduced him to John Selden, the outstanding lawyer-scholar of the time; but D'Ewes found him conceited.

 In 1626, he married Anne Clopton, daughter and heiress of Sir William Clopton, of Luton's Hall (also known as Kentwell Hall) near Long Melford, Suffolk.
 The marriage brought him a considerable addition to his wealth, but was evidently a love match, judging by his letters to Anne, who was just fourteen.
 They had one son, who died an infant in 1636, and one daughter Cicely, who married Sir Thomas D'Arcy, 1st Baronet.
 He was knighted by Charles I on 6 December 1626.

 He took a house at Islington, where he pursued his studies.
 In 1632 he retired to Bury St. Edmunds, in belated obedience to the King's proclamation to the gentry to quit London and live at home.
 His father, who died in 1631, had purchased Stowlangtoft Hall nearby, and Simonds took up residence there in 1633.